Loyalty to the Quality

 In autumn 2003, Sapporo Breweries made a commitment to "complete the Collaborative Contract Farming System for barley and hops by 2006."
 The project is now completed and the System was already launched for the Hokkaido Namashibori brand in 2005.
 The Collaborative Contract Farming System enables us to grasp environmental burdens from the material procurement stage, and highly evaluating this initiative, the Development Bank of Japan certified it as a top-ranked initiative of the "Environment-Conscious Management Promotion Program" in 2006.

 By selecting fields carefully, utilizing only safe and high-quality ingredients, Sapporo Breweries pursues to make more satisfying beer.
 Our distinctive approach towards our products continues to please consumers.

 Sapporo Breweries has the same loyalty to wines as to beers.

-Sapporo Breweries' wines are produced in two wineries in Japan: Grande Poliare Katsunuma Winery which is a boutique winery located in Katsunuma, Japan's wine mecca, in Yamanashi prefecture, and Okayama Winery, our major winemaking site with the certification of FSSC22000, the international standard for food safety management systems.
+Sapporo Breweries' wines are produced in two wineries in Japan: Grande Polaire Katsunuma Winery which is a boutique winery located in Katsunuma, Japan's wine mecca, in Yamanashi prefecture, and Okayama Winery, our major winemaking site with the certification of FSSC22000, the international standard for food safety management systems.

 Winemaking starts from growing good grapes.
 Sapporo Breweries focuses on nurturing its own vineyards and growers in the Collaborative Contract Farming System both domestic and overseas.
 Furthermore, we implement high-level viniculture from indigenous to European grapes.
 Wine made from quality grapes in our proprietary low-temperature management system (cooled winery) are highly appreciated at home and abroad, winning the Golden Award in the Japan Wine Competition for three consecutive years.